Alliedium/awesome-devops/30_aug_2022_docker_best_practices_i/docker_best_practices_i_30_aug_2022.md

 Suppose the system to be clean: all values are 0.

-3. Change to the context directory
+3. Change to the project directory

 ```
-cd ~/Docker/demo-multi-stage/complete
+cd ~/devops-course-2022/30_aug_2022_docker_best_practices_i/demo-multi-stage
 ```

-3. See the Dockerfile contents
+4. See the Dockerfile contents

 ```
 nano Dockerfile